CSC207-UofT/course-project-ufinders/Phase1/SOLID.md

 Single Responsibility Principle: User_Controls only focuses on user input, Searcher only makes searches, Sorter only sorts, and the various comparators and filters only make their own very specific distinctions (ex.
 Is this item from a given campus).
+ Also, EventUI focuses on user inputs and nothing else, EventManager decides how those inputs get distributed, MakeDeleteEvent manages the adding and deletion of events, GetEvent reads events from the UofT events webpage, and Event is just an entity containing event info.
 Each class of the journal section has a single responsibility.
 For example, JournalUI’s responsibility is to take input from the user, like what they want to do in the journal, and carry out that action.
 The JournalWindow’s responsibility is presenting what the user wants to see in a pop-up window.
 The JournalController’s responsibility is to delegate to JournalManager, which delegates to FileGateway and Journal.
 FileGateway’s responsibility is creating files, deleting files, and editing files.
 Lastly, the journal’s responsibility is to store a mapping of the entry title to file with the entry and get information about what it stores.

 Open-Closed Principle: Filters can easily be extended without needing to modify existing filters or the existing searcher.
 The same is true for comparators and sorters in the Marketplace.